Internship Program

 Reaching out to the community.
 While renovating Green Valley House, Highland's staff were conscious of the legacy of the Clinic and all it had meant for those who lived nearby.
 As we dreamed of starting an internship program, part of that dream involved finding a way for Highland to carry on that legacy of positively impacting the local community.
 So we went to some local pastors with this question: What existing local ministries could be amplified by interns' efforts and Highland's resources?
 We soon had a list of possibilities to pursue, including everything from programs for children and youth to meal deliveries for seniors.
 At the same time, several churches expressed willingness to welcome interns into their church families; they are ready to provide nurturing relationships and social interactions for young people who may not be used to living in a rural community.
 What a beautiful, mutually beneficial arrangement!

 Partnering with VMMissions.
 Even with our ideas for service opportunities and connections with local churches solidifying, there were still many aspects of running an internship program left unanswered.
-The best solution was not to reinvent the wheel, but to partner with an organization that had already figured out those details.
+In 2023, we decided that the best solution was not to reinvent the wheel, but to partner with an organization that had already figured out those details.
 VMMissions’ tranSend program is a proven model of service and discipleship for young adults, with a healthy missions structure.
 Their existing program can provide participants with training, networking, funding and fundraising assistance, and mentorship; being able to partner with them is a definite blessing for Highland, and our interns will benefit from VMMissions' experience.